Boggess Elementary School

 225 Glen Ridge Drive

 Murphy, TX 75094

-PTA promotes the following programs throughout the year in support of our students, families and community: Bike Rodeo; Boggess Earth Team; Chess Challenge/Tournament; community outreach; cultural diversity; family art, math and science nights; Family Picnic; Family Sock Hop; field day; Grandparents day; Veteran’s day Celebration; field trips; Teacher Appreciation; book fair; WatchDOGS program.
-PTA also hosts after school enrichment programs including art, chess, cooking, robotics, and environmental club.
+PTA promotes the following programs throughout the year in support of our students, families and community: Bike Rodeo; Chess Challenge/Tournament; community outreach; cultural diversity; family art, math and science nights; Family Picnic; Field day; Grandparents Day; Veterans Day Celebration; field trips; Teacher Appreciation; Book Fair; WatchD.O.G.S. program.
+PTA also hosts after school enrichment programs including art, chess, robotics, and coding.

 CREST Award - CREST stands for Counselors Reinforcing Excellence for Students in Texas.
 Schools receiving CREST awards have demonstrated a commitment using the school guidance and counseling program to improve the lives and achievement of students in academic, career, and personal social domains.